julianstanley/gfpopgui/docs/timeline/CBP/may04_may10.md

 [Shinyapp.io link](https://gadenbuie.shinyapps.io/tweet-conf-dash/)

-This app isn't remotely related to gfpop-gui, but I really like the layout.
+This app isn't remotely related to gfpopgui, but I really like the layout.
 It uses the same basic shiny dashboard that people use all the time, but it just feels very nice and clean.
 It would be great to emulate parts of the design.

 ### thinkr TidyTuesday 2019-10-15